How to Build an AI-Powered Email Subscription Summarizer

 From Summarizer to Recommender

-To prioritize the best articles, I worked with Cursor to build a scoring system based on multiple metrics.
-Here’s how it works:
+To prioritize the best articles, I built a scoring system based on four metrics:

-Relevance: Checks how well the content matches the title, ensuring the article delivers on its promise.
+- Relevance: Checks how well the content matches the title.

 weights = {